syncfusion-content/maui-docs/MAUI/Sunburst-Chart/Getting-Started.md

 ## Enable Tooltip

-Tooltips are used to show information about the segment, when mouse hovers on it.
-Enable tooltip by setting the chart [EnableTooltip]() property as true.
+Tooltips are used to display information about a segment when the mouse hovers over it.
+Enable tooltips by setting the chart's [EnableTooltip]() property to `True`.

 {% tabs %}